 I fully expected them to laugh in my face.
-Maybe I would receive a condescending talking-to about the audacity—nay, the impudence!— of someone of my age and experience walking in here and demanding such outrageous compensation, someone who, let’s be clear, is technically too young to even enter into a legal consulting agreement in the first place.
+Maybe I would receive a condescending talking-to about the audacity—nay, the impudence!— of someone of my tender age and meager experience walking in here and demanding such outrageous compensation, someone who, let’s be clear, is technically too young to even enter into a legal consulting agreement in the first place.

 And then I would have slinked out of there, embarrassed but ultimately no worse for wear.